 When I talk about this with our school districts, we talk about how parents have changed, and the way they want to interact is really online, they want to make super simple and super fast.
 So I’d love to get your comments as parents out there, as maybe someone who has participated in a fundraiser: would you rather just give or buy the product?

 What percentage fee does Snap-Raise keep?
-Using Snap-Raise comes at a hefty cost of around 28% (with some people online reporting up to 50%) of the funds raised plus any student prizes.
+Using Snap-Raise comes at a hefty percentage cost of around 28% of the funds raised plus any student prizes (with some people online reporting up to 50%).
 The primary fee essentially covers the cost and commission of letting an independent Snap-Raise representative collect and send emails to parent and community-members requesting donations for the fundraising (note that Snap-Raise does not publish a standard fee charged by their agents).
 These high precentage fees and costs are the most common Snap-Raise fundraiser complaints among online articles and forums.

 When school programs are short on funds, or wanting to provide additional experiences for students, every dollar counts.
 Each year, the Basha JROTC program conducts an annual fundraiser, which is a crucial event to raise funds for program equipment, critical supplies, and educational field trips.
 Their program was in need of a fundraising platform with the efficiency of Snap-Raise so they could raise just as much money, but with lower fees to maximize the funds they raised.

 That meant something with:

 Contact management to easily upload donor contact information and grow a donor-base year after year.

 Email communication tools to easily promote fundraisers to donor contacts, and provide updates along the way.

 Easy-to-use creation tools that allow for quick campaign creation and savable templates to use year-after-year.

 Effective promotional tools that allow for internal fundraising competition, easily sharing across social media, and features that drive donations.